 Interiorly differentiated consciousness operates in the realms of common sense and of interiority.
-While theoretically differentiated consciousness seeks to determine its basic terms and relations by beginning from sense experience, interiorly differentiated consciousness, though it must begin from sense, eventually deserts this beginning to determine its basic terms and relations by adverting to our conscious operaanother.
-It is on such a basis that the present method is erected.
-It has been toward such a basis that modern philosophy has been groping in its efforts to overcome fourteenth-century scepticism, to discover its relationship to the natural and the human sciences, to work out a critique of common sense which so readily blends with common nonsense, and to place abstractly apprehended cognitional activity within the concrete and sublating context of human feeling and of moral deliberation, evaluation, and decision.
+While theoretically differentiated consciouness seeks to determine its basic and terms and relations by beginning from sense experience, interiorly differentiated consciouseness, though it must begin from sense, eventually deserts this beginning to 1 determine its basic terms and relations by adverting to our conscious operations and to the dynamic structure that relates them to bagig one another.
+It is on such a beig that the present method is erected.
+It has been toward such a basis that modern philosophy has been groping in its efforts to overcome four teenth-century scepticism, to discover its relationship to the natural and the human sciences, to work out a critique of common sense which and manaly. so readily blends with common nonsense Ato place recentional of human feeling and activities within the sublating context, of moral deliberation, evaluation, decision, new is the time for all good men to abstractly so readily blends with common nonsense, and to place service apprehended concrete and A cognitional activity within the sublating context of human feeling and of moral deliberation, evaluation, and decision.

-Each of the foregoing differentiations of consciousness can be incipient or mature or receding.
-In a devout life one can discern the forerunner of mystical experience, in the art lover the beginnings of creativity, in a wisdom literature the foreshadow of philosophic theory, in the antiquarien the makings of a scholar, in psychological introspection the materials of interiorly differentiated consciousness.
+Each of the foregoing differentiations of consciousness devout can be incipient or nature or receding.
+In a devote, life one can discern the forerunner of mystical experience, in the art lover the beginnings of our creativity, in a wisdom literature the foreshadow of philosophic theory, in the antiquarian the makings of a scholar, in psychological introspection the materials of interiorly differentiated consciousness.
 But what has been achieved need not be perpetuated.
 The heroic spirituality of a religious leader may be followed by the routine piety of his later followers.
-Artistic genius can yield place to artistic humbug.
-The differentiated consciousness of a Plato or Aristotle can enrich a later humanism though the cutting edge of genuine theory does not live on.
-High scholarship can settle down to amassing unrelated details.
-Modern philosophy can migrate from theoretically to interiorly differentiated consciousness but it can also revert to the undifferentiated consciousness of the pre-Socratics and of the analysts of ordinary language.